nickgillian/ofxGrt/example_audio_classification/README.md

 main **addon_config.mk** file to change the location of the GRT header and library paths.

 ##Using the example
+When you run the example, you should see two real-time graphs on the screen.
+The top graph shows the instantaneous magnitude data from the FFT.
+The bottom graph shows the spectrogram data (which shows the frequencies from the FFT over time).
+The input to the classifier consists of the spectrogram data for a small time segment.

+If you make some noises near your microphone you should see the FFT data and spectrogram data change.

 ###Training
 You can record some training data for this example by: